Cruise Ship Accident Attorneys Handling Worldwide Accident Lawsuits

 We understand international maritime laws and have secured substantial victories as a result.
 Our lawyers represent clients hurt by the carelessness of another crewmember, passenger or cruise line.
 We also assist in passenger disappearances, medical malpractice on a cruise ship and injuries on a shore excursion.

 Cruise Ship Accident Attorneys with International Experience

-Over the past 40 years, the attorneys at Colson Hicks Eidson have established a reputation for representing injury victims in cases against some of the largest, most powerful cruise lines in the world.
-We have litigated many cases against companies like Carnival Cruises and Celebrity Cruises as plaintiff’s counsel for both passengers and crewmembers.
+The attorneys at Colson Hicks Eidson have established a reputation for representing injury victims in cases against some of the largest cruise lines in the world.
+We have litigated many cases against companies like Carnival Cruises and Celebrity Cruises.
 Our clients include those who sustained injuries in onboard cruise ship accidents as well as victims of shore excursion accidents, falls overboard and capsizing.

 In one international case, our attorneys represented a client who worked as a chef aboard a Celebrity Cruises ship.
 At sea, our client began experiencing facial pain and severe headaches.
 The cruise line airlifted him to Santo Domingo, where surgeons implanted a pacemaker in an unnecessary surgery.
 As a result, our client experienced ongoing pain and disability.
 Our attorneys obtained a jury verdict of $1 million from the cruise line on behalf of our client.